Rishu1018/CricEXCELerate-IPL-Dashboard/README.md

 • Interactive Filters: Inclusion of interactive filters to enable users to focus on specific years, teams, players, or venues, enhancing the user experience.

-• 6. **Error-Free Data:** Ensuring that data is cleaned and transformed accurately to provide reliable insights, minimizing inaccuracies in decision-making.
+• Error-Free Data: Ensuring that data is cleaned and transformed accurately to provide reliable insights, minimizing inaccuracies in decision-making.